SophieJY/Shuffleboard/README.md

 respectively 1,2, or 3 from bottom to top.
 The player with the most point at the end will win.

-Note: You can hit the othr player's balls and shoot them outside of the surface.
+Note: You can hit the other player's balls and shoot them outside of the surface.

 ## How to Play

-You can control the angle of Shooting by pressing 'a' or hit its corresponding button.
+You can control the angle of shooting by pressing 'a' or hit its corresponding button.

 Also you need to pick an enery level, the energy bar on the left side of the screen, to shoot(Enter).